vickipedia6/Dog-Breed-Classification/README.md

 ## License

-This project is licensed under the MIT License - see the [License.md](License.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments